 Blending art with a career

-Heidi Ingram: I am largely self taught.
-Books and websites were my first port of call for learning new skills.
+Heidi Ingram: I am largely self taught, with books and websites being my first port of call for learning new skills.
 When visiting the local library with my children, I’d sneak off to search the arts section and find books on embroidery and textile techniques.

-I decided to teach myself.
-I had already completed a degree in Botany and PhD in Plant Science from the University of Nottingham.
-I wasn’t up for taking on a full-time textiles course, and learning at my own pace was the perfect solution to maintain my work and family life.
+I had completed a degree in Botany and a PhD in Plant Science, and I wasn’t up for taking on a full-time textiles course, so I decided to teach myself.
+Learning at my own pace was the perfect solution to maintain my work and family life balance.

-These courses, along with the Stitch Club workshops, give me a regular injection of new skills and ideas to explore and bring into my work.
+These courses, along with the Stitch Club workshops, gave me a regular injection of new skills and ideas to explore in my own work.

 For the love of texture